Indatus/laravel-PSRedis/README.md

 <a name="the-service-provider" />
 ### The Service Provider

-Finally, you just need to add the service provider to the providers array in `app.php`.
+Finally, you just need to add the service provider to the providers array in `app.php` and comment or remove the redis service provider.

 ```
 	/*